cbhushan/bashmenot-website/pages/reference/index.md

 Accesses the specified S3 resource with HTTP `HEAD`.

-An empty source object may be specified to access the bucket itself.
+An empty source object can be specified to access the bucket itself.

 ```
 $ s3_check foo.example.com no-foo